-For existing cylinders, the cylinder owner will be responsible for assigning a 10-character identification number and identifying the best opportunity to attach the global identifier with this global identification number.
+For existing cylinders, the cylinder owner will be responsible for assigning a 10-character identification number and affixing the global identifier adhesive tag to the cylinder head below the existing nameplate.
+The global identifier adhesive tag will contain the assigned 10-character identification number, a 2D barcode of the identification number and the owner.

-In addition to the attaching the global identifier, a cylinder owner may find it beneficial to add additional labels containing the 10-character identification number to other locations of the cylinder to support its on-site cylinder handling operations.
+In addition, a cylinder owner may find it beneficial to add supplemental information to the global identifier adhesive tag, such as the manufacturer serial number and the date the tag is affixed.
+As well, duplicate global identifier adhesive tags may be affixed to other locations of the cylinder to support a cylinder owner's on-site cylinder handling operations.

-Initially there will likely be discrepancies between the 10-character identification numbers on the global identifiers and the serial numbers engraved on existing nameplates, but over time the number of these cylinders will be reduced as existing cylinders reach the end of their service lives.
+Initially there will likely be discrepancies between the 10-character identification numbers on the global identifier adhesive tags and the serial numbers engraved on existing nameplates, but over time the number of these cylinders will be reduced as existing cylinders reach the end of their service lives.